oroinc/documentation/user_guide/channel_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There may be some situations when there are either not enough default entity fields or too many of them.
-If this is the case, entities maybe edited (i.e. the list of fields as well as their type and specific properties may be re-defined).
+If this is the case, entities may be edited (i.e. the list of fields as well as their type and specific properties may be re-defined).
-This can be only be done by properly authorized users.
+This can only be done by properly authorized users.
 Go to the *"Entities"* section of the channel view page.
 In the *"Actions"* column, click |IcView| to see the entity details or |IcEdit| to change the entity settings.
 Please refer to the *"Entity Management"* guide for more information.